seregazhuk/seregazhuk.github.io_old/_posts/2016-11-15-eloquent-outside-of-laravel.md

 tags: [Laravel]
 ---

-First of all we need to install the required component via composer:
+First of all, we need to install the required component via composer:

 {% highlight base %}
 composer install illuminate/database